Campus life

 Orientation

 UVic Orientation works to provide you with programs, resources and supports to help you feel welcome at UVic and successfully transition into your life as a university student.
+These programs strive to be relevant to as many student experiences as possible, with a focus on first year students, graduate students, transfer, international, and mature students.
 Programs include:

 Group of students participating in an icebreaker

-• New Student Handbook: An online resource for new to UVic students that provides an overview of support services and programs at UVic, as well as information about how to thrive in the classroom and the many opportunities to get involved outside the classroom.
+• New Student Handbook: This online resource for new UVic students provides an overview of support services and programs at UVic, as well as information about how to thrive in the classroom and the many opportunities to get involved and make connections outside the classroom.

 Additional orientation programs also exist for international studentsIndigenous students and students living in residence.